miguel12345/EditorNetworkDeviceDiscovery/README.md

 A `Beacon` broadcasts a ping with a given frequency and a `Probe` listens for beacons and keeps an internal list of active ones.

-As an example, here is a very simple Editor window that lists all connected devices
+As an example here is a very simple Editor window that lists all connected devices

 ```
 public class DeviceListEditorWindow : EditorWindow {